lumyus/pybmt/README.md

 # Python Ball Motion Tracking (**pybmt**)

-Python Ball Motion Tracking (`pymbt`) is a python interface for running Richard J. Moore's [FicTrac](https://github.com/rjdmoore/fictrac) in a closed-loop manner.
-The goal of **pybmt** is to allow researchers to easilly run **FicTrac** from a python program and allow tracking information to be processed in realtime for closed-loop experiments.
-Since **pybmt** is not a replacement for fictrac, the user is expected to be experienced with configuring and calibrating it.
-This code handles all the details of spawning, managing, and communicating the state of fictrac, using a simple python based API.
+Python Ball Motion Tracking (`pymbt`) is a python interface for running Richard J. Moore's [FicTrac](https://github.com/rjdmoore/fictrac) in a closed-loop manner - it facilitates behavioral and neural recording experiments that involve head-fixed flies walking on a spherical treadmill (ball), and uses the motion of the ball to modulate various outputs (e.g., the delivery of stimuli). **pybmt** allows researchers to easilly run **FicTrac** from a python program and allow ball tracking information to be processed in real time for closed-loop experiments.
+Since **pybmt** is not a replacement for FicTrac, the user is expected to be experienced with configuring and calibrating FicTrac.
+This code handles all the details of spawning, managing, and communicating the state of FicTrac, using a simple python based API.
 It is a useful tool for researchers wishing to build their closed-loop experiments in python.

 ## Getting Started